ddhogan/healthcare-gov-client/README.md

 * :heavy_check_mark: Clicking one of those links takes the user to that page.
 Navigating back in the browser takes the user back to the list of objects they previously selected.
 * :heavy_check_mark: States and Glossary items are displayed alphabetically.

-## Tests to write:
-* [ ] a test in each component to see that it's rendering the right things

 ### Wish list:
 * [ ] performance: don't re-fetch when navigate back to list
 * [ ] pagination